seekpanQ/msb-mall/README.md

-## Technical Architecture of the Mall System
+## Technical Architecture of the Backend of Mall System

 Modern shopping malls require robust, distributed architectures to handle high traffic, complex transactions, and real-time data processing.
 Here’s a breakdown of a typical cloud-native microservices architecture: